 12. Use Quick Parts to Send Common Replies

-Marketers and customer service staffs could get the same questions all the time.
-With Quick Parts, you don’t need to type the same reply over and over again.
+This Outlook tips help you to handled repeated tasks like a pro.
+For example, if you are a marketer or customer service staffs, you will get the same questions all over the time repeatedly.
+Outlook offers feature called Quick Parts, using that you don’t need to type the same reply over and over again.

 - Highlight the text in an email that you want to use as a generic answer and go to “Insert > Quick Parts”.

 - Choose “Save Selection to Quick Part Gallery”.